Cash Equivalents for Individuals and Businesses

 For investors in higher tax brackets, short term municipal bond funds may be attractive.
 These funds invest in high-quality muni-bonds, are liquid, and can boost the tax-equivalent yield, especially compared to corporate bond funds.

-Short-term government floating rate notes (as an ETF)
+Short-term government floating rate notes

-They pay a floating interest rate based on a 90-day Treasury bill's returns plus a spread.
+They pay a floating interest rate based on a 90-day treasury bill’s returns plus a spread.

 As interest rates rise, floating note payments will increase.
 These also have a high degree of safety since they are issued by the U.S. government and carry no default risk.